joon-hee-kim/ML-Driven-Optimization-of-Childcare-Allocation-and-Labor-Demand/README.md

 ## Algorithm
 <img width="352" alt="그림6" src="https://github.com/joon-hee-kim/ML-Driven-Optimization-of-Childcare-Allocation-and-Labor-Demand/assets/121689436/56aa5a15-3bd2-47c6-b7d2-bf595448166d"> </br>

-In the case of clustering, **k-means clustering** was used.
+In the case of clustering, **K-Means Clustering** was used.
 For distance calculation, **KNN (K-Nearest Neighbors)** was employed.
-Data preprocessing was conducted using job opening and job application data from each region.
+Data preprocessing was conducted using job opening and job search data from each region.

-Labor Demand Ratio: This was calculated by dividing the number of job applications by the number of job openings.
+Labor Demand Ratio: This was calculated by dividing the number of job searches by the number of job openings.
 A lower value indicates a more severe labor supply shortage.
-Required Workforce: This is an additional column added arbitrarily, representing the number of workers needed by subtracting the number of job applications from the number of job openings.
+Required Workforce: This is an additional column added arbitrarily, representing the number of workers needed by subtracting the number of job searches from the number of job openings.

 ## 👥 Team Member